Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling: Optimality of IPM-based GANs

 where \(\mathfrak{C}_{\kappa} = \frac{(-1)^{m+1}\varrho}{2\lambda} \) and \(\varrho\) are positive constants, and the kernel \(\kappa\) is the Green's function associated with the differential operator.
 In Poly-WGAN, the kernel corresponds to the family of polyharmonic splines, given by

 where in turn, \(\mathit{k} = 2m - n\).
 The above was also shown to be an \(m^{th}\)-order generalization to the Plummer kernel considered in Coulomb GANs~\citep{CoulombGAN18}.
 Given the optimal discriminator, consider the generator optimization.
-As always, only the terms involving \(G(\z)\) influence the alternating optimization in practice, and the other terms can be ignored.
+Only the terms involving \(G(\z)\) influence the alternating optimization in practice, and the other terms can be neglected.
 Then, the cost is given by: